cafferychen777/caffery-research-homepage/content/home/experience.md

   location: Guangzhou
   date_start: '2021-05-01'
   date_end: ''
-  description: Participated in a number of mathematical modeling competitions at different level.A variety of methods are used, including time series, multiple regression analysis, grey neural network prediction, greedy algorithm and so on.
+  description: Participated in a number of mathematical modeling competitions at different level.
+A variety of methods are used, including time series, multiple regression analysis, grey neural network prediction, greedy algorithm and so on.

 design:
   columns: '2'